mianmusa160-glitch/Concepts-Of-Array-In-c-/README.md

 # Concepts of Arrays in C#
 In C#, an array is a data structure that stores a fixed-size collection of elements of the same type.
 Arrays are zero-indexed, meaning the first element is always at index 0.<br>
 # Characteristics of Arrays
-.All elements in an array must be of the same data type .Memory is allocated contiguously
+.All elements in an array must be of the same data type<br>
+.Memory is allocated contiguously<br>
-.Each element is accessed using an index
+.Each element is accessed using an index<br>
-.Array size is usually fixed at the time of declaration .Arrays provide fast access to elements
+.Array size is usually fixed at the time of declaration<br>
+.Arrays provide fast access to elements<br>

 # 1. Single-Dimensional Array (1D)
 A 1D array is the simplest form, representing a linear list of items.
 Think of it as a single row of boxes, where each box has a number (index) and holds a value.